twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 I started like this:

 1. Taking a small slice of the MNIST data set (100-1000 images out of the 60,000), to approximate the small number of examples a human might see.
-2. Training on this small dataset for a very small number of epochs (1 to 10), to reflect the fact that humans don’t learn by repeated presentation.
+2. Training on this small dataset for a very small number of epochs (1 to 10), to reflect the fact that humans don’t seem to need machine-learning quantities of re-presented data.
-3. Repeating the training on 10,000 copies of a simple neural network.
+3. Repeating the training for 10,000 distinct copies of a simple neural network.
 4. For increasingly sized subsets of these 10,000 networks, having them vote on what they felt the most likely outcome was, and taking the most voted result as the classification.
-I tested on subsets to try and understand where the diminishing returns for parallelization might be: 100 networks?
+I tested on subsets to try and understand where the diminishing returns for parallelization might be: 10 networks?
+100?
 1000?

 I ran everything serially, so the time to train and time to return a classification were extremely long: in a truly parallel system they’d likely be 1/10,000th.